VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > A value I think developers would benefit greatly from recognizing is
 > the de-emphasis on the means and methods for persistence of objects in
 > terms of relational storage.
 Teach them to avoid modeling the domain
-> as if it were a relational store, and I think it will be easier to
+> as if it was a relational store, and I think it will be easier to
 > introduce and understand both DDD and CQRS.
 > Josh Elster - CQRS Advisors Mail List

 > **BharathPersona:** These diagrams deliberately exclude details of how
-> the commands and events are delivered through command and event
+> the system delivers commands and events through command and event
 > handlers.
 The diagrams focus on the logical relationships between the
 > aggregates in the domain.